hosein2398/progress-scroll/README.md

     color: "black",
     height: "8px",
     beforeRun: function () {
+      // do something
     },
     onRuning: function () {
+      //do something
     },
     onCompelete: function () {
+      //do something
     }
 });

+```
 This example was full-optioned one so saw all available option to call `ProgressScroll` .

-```